 We completely agree with both points.
 The drawback is that there is no standard file format for processed data, especially not across multiple array platforms.
-However, it is very common to produce a single table with genes and fold-changes (or DNA methylation changes and similar interpretations) that biologists can inspect, e.g., in excel.
+However, it is very common to produce a single table (e.g., in excel) containing the fold-changes for each gene and experimental condition.
 This said, the common denominator of most stored processed array data are tabular files.
-But in these files, the used identifiers and columns are always different.
+However, the provided metadata columns (e.g., identifiers) depend on the employed platform and software.

 Therefore, we have put a huge effort in a flexible and easy import of tabular data files.
 For example, the column separator char (mostly a tab or comma) or if the file contains headers is detected automatically.
-Even some of the content is inferred automatically: columns that contain identifiers with unique regular expressions are automatically assigned (for example, ensemble or RefSeq identifiers).
+Even some of the content is inferred automatically: columns that contain identifiers with unique regular expressions are automatically assigned (for example, Ensembl or RefSeq identifiers).

 Currently, InCroMAP supports the most popular database identifiers for genes: EntrezGene, Ensembl, NCBI Reference Sequence (RefSeq), KEGG Genes and Gene Symbols.

 Nevertheless, we completely agree that the import of files should be as easy as possible and InCroMAP should support many identifier databases.
 Thus, to ease the import of non-annotated microarray data, we further added probe identifiers from Affymetrix, Agilent and Illumina in the latest release.
-Furthermore, we added a Section to the FAQ on the homepage and in the documentation that describes how to import data by using the GEO2R tool directly from GEO.
-In addition to this, our group is currently working on a data preprocessing webservice for integrated data from multiple platforms.
+Furthermore, we added a section to the FAQ on the homepage and in the documentation that describes how to import data by using the GEO2R tool directly from GEO.
+In addition to this, our group is currently working on a data preprocessing webservice for microarray data from diverse platforms.
 This pipeline will support probe identifiers and will have a special interface for InCroMAP.

 From the statistics point of view, an improvement of the methods to 1) Perform GSEA like analysis to identify pathway associated with expression data instead of a simple enrichment test, and 2) The possibility to adjust the background while doing the enrichment, would also be valuable.
 These improvements would be of big interest to the community as the tool could provide a free public alternative to Ingenuity.
 But it has to be really user-friendly and connected to common tools for that.

-We agree that it would be desirable to perform GSEA enrichments directly in InCroMAP and offer options to change various parameters, like the background of an over-representation test.
-But implementation of those features would go beyond the scope of this publication.
+We agree that it would be desirable to perform GSEA enrichments directly in InCroMAP and offer options to change various parameters, like the background of an overrepresentation test.
+But the implementation of these features would go beyond the scope of this publication.
 The central focus lies on the integration of data from different platforms and their visualization.
 The enrichment feature of InCroMAP should provide a starting point of important pathways to visualize.

-However, we think that researchers should be able to use other tools (for instance, the official GSEA tool or DAVID) for gene set enrichments and process the results in InCroMAP.
+However, we offer users the possibility to use other tools (for instance, the official GSEA tool or DAVID) for gene set enrichments and process the results in InCroMAP.
 Therefore, we have added a novel import function that is able to read the enrichment results from GSEA, DAVID and some other applications.

 Comments on paper/method Title.
 As the tool also provide an enrichment analysis, it can be mentioned in the title.
 The tool also permit to add proteomics protein expression by MS, which is not microarray based.
 Hence, the title may be not really adapted.

-We decided to focus the publication on the joint visualization of data from multiple platforms in the context of higher order pathways.
-Enrichment itself is not discussed in the manuscript; therefore we think that it should not be in the title.
+We decided to focus the publication on the joint visualization of data from multiple platforms in the context of higher-order pathways.
+Enrichment analysis is only briefly mentioned in the manuscript; therefore we think that it should not be in the title.